Esri/indoor-routing-xamarin/README.md

 **Fork** the [Indoor Routing Xamarin](https://github.com/Esri/indoor-routing-xamarin/fork) repo.

 ### Clone the repo
-Once you have forked the repo, you can make a clone
+Once you have forked the repo, you can make a clone.

 #### Command line Git
 1. [Clone the Indoor Routing repo](https://help.github.com/articles/fork-a-repo#step-2-clone-your-fork)